 Formal Dinner Etiquette

 For a formal dinner, the place set has a lot more dishes set out to cover multiple courses.
 Plates are always laid on the table before guests arrive.
-Place cards will be set out to allocate seating, and dinner will be served by professional staff rather than the host or hostess.
+Place cards will be set out to allocate seating, and dinner is served by professional staff rather than the host or hostess.
 Ladies are served first.
 A formal dinner requires formal attire such as a suit for men and a dress for women.
 It is also polite to wait for everyone on the table to receive their food before starting the meal.